CrossFit Hero Workout: Murph

 • 10 Dumbbell, Kettlebell, or Barbell rows

 For beginners, the key to success is breaking down the movements into smaller, more manageable portions.
 The goal is to finish the workout with good form, avoiding injury, and building endurance for future challenges.
-Focus on controlled breathing and pacing, especially during the runs.
+We want to finish in < 45 minutes, and feel free to set your own time cap at 30 minutes.

 Strategies for Doing Your Best